-Functional decline is the reduced ability to perform everyday activities of daily living, due to a decrease in physical function or thinking processes.
+Functional decline is the reduced ability to perform everyday activities of daily living due to a decrease in physical or cognitive function.
 Older people are at risk of functional decline during hospitalisation as early as the second day of their admission.

-Functional decline can include problems such as reduced mobility, weakness, incontinence, undernutrition, compromised skin condition and difficulties with mental alertness.
+Functional decline can include problems such as reduced mobility, weakness, incontinence, under-nutrition, compromised skin condition and difficulties with mental alertness.
 Functional decline in the older person can impede recovery, increase the length of time in hospital and affect a person's ability to return to their preferred destination after hospital.

-Functional decline can be prevented or minimised during hospital using some simple strategies.
-This fact sheet outlines practical ways in which you and your family can help to minimise the risk of functional decline and increase independence during your hospital stay.
+Problems associated with functional decline can be prevented or minimised during hospital using some simple strategies.
+This brochure outlines practical ways in which you and your family can help to minimise the risk of functional decline and increase independence during your hospital stay.

-Person-centred care
+Person centred care